HelmholtzAI-Consultants-Munich/Echo2Pheno/Module II/README.md

 # Content
 1. **Project folders** [GENE_NAME]: <br>
-The analysis included several mouse lines.
-For every line a folder is given with it's data and one analysis notebook:<br>
+The analysis included several mouse studies.
+For every study a folder is given with it's data and one analysis notebook:<br>

 |         | **Filename**                                                                          | **Description**                      |
 | ----------- | --------------------------------------------- |--------------------------------------------------------------------------|